 Internships, Training and Workshops for the Office of Air and Radiation

 To provide, Internships, Training, Workshops, and Technical Monitoring in support of the Clean Air Act.
 These activities aim to: (1) support the development of career-oriented personnel qualified to work in occupations involving environmental protection and air pollution abatement and control; (2) provide technical training for state, local, territorial, and Indian Tribal environmental control agencies; (3) enhance the capability of state, tribal, and local agencies responsible for environmental pollution control or other agencies with similar pollution control responsibilities; (4) provide educational renewal for career oriented personnel to achieve additional knowledge through academic professional training; (5) provide students in science, engineering, and other relevant fields with education and training opportunities to enhance their understanding of air quality-related topics; and 6) to increase the quality and number of people into the environmental control field.
 Projects should also focus on addressing environmental justice (EJ) concerns in communities.
 EJ is the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
-Funding Priority for 2019 - (1) The Tribal Training Support for the Community and Tribal Air Quality Programs grant will support EPA?s efforts to encourage and facilitate involvement of tribal partner governments in implementing ambient air quality programs under the Clean Air Act in Indian country, through the provision of training and technical support.
+Funding Priority - Fiscal Year 2023: (1) The Tribal Training Support for the Community and Tribal Air Quality Programs grant supports EPAs efforts to encourage and facilitate involvement of tribal partner governments in implementing ambient air quality programs under the Clean Air Act in Indian country, through the provision of training and technical support.
 The training and technical support will promote the capacity of tribes to successfully implement efficient and effective air quality management programs.
-(2) The Student Program for Environmental Excellence in Design (SPEED) program provides graduate-level students and senior-level undergraduate opportunities to collaborate with EPA and increase their awareness and understanding of the environmental benefits associated with increased fuel efficiency, reduced carbon intensity in transportation fuels, and reduced emissions in advanced vehicles.
-(3) American Indian Air Quality Training Program (AIAQTP) will provide training, technical support and outreach, with associated activities, to hundreds of American Indians and Indian Tribes to support and facilitate their development and implementation of air quality management and protection programs for areas within their jurisdiction as sovereign governments.
+(2) The American Indian Air Quality Training Program provides workshop training, internships and technical support to tribal governments to investigate, develop and establish air quality management programs for lands under their jurisdiction.
+The Tribal Air Monitoring Support Center is a component of this program and provides a full spectrum of technical support to tribes undertaking air quality monitoring and related activities.
+(3) The Student Program for Environmental Excellence in Design (SPEED) program provides graduate-level students and senior-level undergraduate opportunities to collaborate with EPA and increase their awareness and understanding of the environmental benefits associated with increased fuel efficiency, reduced carbon intensity in transportation fuels, and reduced emissions in advanced vehicles.

 General information about this opportunity